nodefruit/fruit/README.md

 ## Introduction

 Fruit is a NodeJS ORM for database manipulations.
-This project is currently in Alpha version, so use it in production at your own risk.
+This project is currently in Alpha version, so using it in production is at your own risk.

 Feel free to [contribute](#contributing) to this awesome project.